kristinvmartin/virtualization-advancedDBmgmt-bu/README.md

 # virtualization-advancedDBmgmt-bu

 These are the project files associated with the final term project for Advanced Database Management at Boston University.
 This project offers a proof of concept for the use of a data virtualization server when running a query comparing large datasets, in this case, a query returning WIC vendors within a certain radius of an inputted zip code.
 The goal was to determine if a well-tuned query in SQL Server could function as well as a query run from connecting a database with JDBC and connecting datasets with an API through the virtualization server offered by Denodo Technologies.
+Of note is the WIC_Query file, which illustrates my query-writing and tuning abilities.

 The full project submission as well as a recording of the project presentation are in the .docx and .mp4 files in this repository.